All About Food Labels

 Limit these nutrients: Saturated fat, trans fat, sodium and added sugars.
 Eating too many of these may increase your risk of heart disease and leave you with less energy.
 Aim for more healthy mono- or polyunsaturated fats.

-Get plenty of these nutrients: fiber, Vitamin A, Vitamin C, Vitamin D, calcium, and iron.
+Get plenty of these nutrients: fiber, Vitamin A, Vitamin C, Vitamin D, potassium, calcium, and iron.
 Eating plenty of these nutrients can boost your immune function and overall health.
 Fiber is important to promote healthy bowel function, while calcium and Vitamin D build strong bones and prevent fractures.
 Vitamin A and C are important for staying well.

 By reading the Nutrition Facts, you can be sure you're getting the nutrients you need each day.
 For instance, if a food has 30% of the Daily Value of calcium, you know you will need to eat a few more food sources of calcium (like milk, cheese, and yogurt) to reach 100% daily value of calcium for the day.
 If a food provides 20% of the Daily Value of protein, you'll need to make other protein selections during the day to ensure 100% of the Daily Value of protein.